zkayser/distributed_battleship/README.md

 ## Summary

-A battleship game commander orchestrates the distributed players.
-Each player is a Node on the erlang network and can interact with the commander with the following messsages:
+A battleship game orchestrates many players.
+Each player is a node on the erlang network and can interact with the commander with the following messsages:

 * Once the Game Commander is started players will have some time to start their player and connect.
-* All players will be send a notification that the game is started and the ocean size and the number of ship parts they can allocated.
+* All players will be sent a notification that the game is started with the ocean size and the number of ship parts they can allocated.
-* Each player will be able to add a set of ships parts for each ship they allocate.
+* Each player will be able to add a set of ship parts to make up a number of ships.
 * The commander will inform the players its time to take a turn and the players can submit their guesses as to where their opponents have placed their ships.
 * Play containues until there is one player remaining with surviving ships.